Acacia hispidula: Taxonomy

-The shrub is mistaken for Acacia aspera which has longer and narrower phyllodes.
-It is closely allied with Acacia purpureopetala which is also found in Queensland.

-The specific epithet is derived from Latin and is in reference to the hairy nature of the branchlets and phyllode margins having short hairs or tubercles.
+This species was first formally described in 1795 by James Edward Smith who gave it the name Mimosa hispidula in A Specimen of the Botany of New Holland.
+In 1806, Carl Ludwig Willdenow transferred the species to Acacia as A. hispida in Species Plantarum.
+The specific epithet (hispidula) refers to the branchlets and phyllode margins that have short hairs or tubercles.

-Distribution
+Distribution and habitat

-It has a disjunct distribution and is found around the Sydney area in New South Wales and further north from Coffs Harbour and inland to Torrington to the border with Queensland from the north as far as Crows Nest and Brisbane where it is a part of Eucalyptus woodland communities growing in shallow soils over granite and sandstone.
+Rough-leaved acacia has a disjunct distribution from the Sydney area and further north from Coffs Harbour and inland to Torrington to the border with Queensland and as north as far as Crows Nest and Brisbane, where it grows in Eucalyptus woodland in shallow soils over granite and sandstone.